loophp/collection/docs/pages/api.rst

 filter
 ~~~~~~

 Filter collection items based on one or more callbacks.
+Multiple callbacks will be treated as a logical ``AND``.

 Interface: `Filterable`_